Note

 Problem setting startingDirectory

-If the startingDirectory is being ignored in your profile, first check to make sure the syntax is correct in your settings.json file.
+If your profile ignores the startingDirectory setting, first check the syntax in your settings.json file.
 To help you check this syntax, "$schema": "https://aka.ms/terminal-profiles-schema" is automatically injected.
-Some applications, like Visual Studio Code, can use that injected schema to validate your json file as you make edits.
+Some applications, like Visual Studio Code, use that injected schema to validate your JSON file as you make edits.

-Ctrl+= does not increase the font size
+Ctrl+= doesn't increase the font size

 Change the 'Switch Keyboard Layout' option to 'Not Assigned' (or off of Ctrl+Shift), then select OK and then Apply.
 Ctrl+Shift+0 should now work as a key binding and is passed through to the terminal.

-On the other hand, if you do use this hotkey feature for multiple input languages, you can configure your own custom key binding in your settings.json file.
+On the other hand, if you use this hotkey feature for multiple input languages, you can configure your own custom key binding in your settings.json file.

 The text is blurry